filip-michalsky/SalesGPT/README.md

 It demonstrates how we can use AI to automate sales development representatives activites, such as outbound sales calls.

-SalesGPT can understand what section of a sales conversation (e.g., introduction, qualification, objection handling) is it at and act accordingly.
+SalesGPT can understand what section of a sales conversation is it in:
+    - Introduction
+    - Qualification
+    - Objection handling
+    - etc.

+and acts accordingly.

 We leverage the LangChain library in this implementation and are inspired by BabyAGI [Link].